When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 Quit asking that.

-said that, right?
+I'm glad you said that, right?

 So I told Shamika Ralph, I said,